Classes & Attributes

 Usually associated with aggressive melee builds, and has easy access to most of the tree's weapon-type-specific clusters.
 His Ascendancy classes are:

-- The Gladiator, who focuses on Blocking and applying Bleed effects to enemies.
+- The Gladiator, who focuses on Blocking, applying Bleed effects to enemies, and interacting with the Blood and Sand stance-switching system.

-- The Champion, who gets defensive and party-utility-related bonuses.
+- The Champion, who gets defensive and party-utility-related bonuses and powerful bonuses related to the Impale effect, which rewards using pure Physical damage.

 The Marauder (Strength starting area, bottom left)